VAibhav1031/Python-C-Extension/README.md

 ## Building with setup.py

 For a more standard Python package, create a `setup.py` file:
+- I think  using this  mostly ease of the work of recompilation and managing all other things
+- IT can be good if  you are developing big modules, if you are just learning then normal way is good

 ```python
 from setuptools import setup, Extension